bitcoin-sv/arc/README.md

 ## K8s-Watcher

-The K8s-Watcher is a service which is needed for a special use case.
-If ARC runs on a Kubernetes cluster, then the K8s-Watcher can be run as a safety measure.
-Due to the centralisation of `metamorph` storage, each `metamorph` pod has to ensure the exclusive processing of records by locking the records.
-If `metamorph` shuts down gracefully it will unlock all the records it holds in memory.
-The graceful shutdown is not guaranteed though.
-For this eventuality the K8s-Watcher can be run in a separate pod.
-K8s-Watcher detects when `metamorph` pods are terminated and will additionally call on the `metamorph` service to unlock the records of that terminated `metamorph` pod.
-This ensures that no records will stay in a locked state.
+If ARC runs on a Kubernetes cluster, then the K8s-Watcher can be run as a safety measure in case that graceful shutdown was not successful.
+K8s-watcher keeps an up-to-date list of `callbacker` and `metamorph` pods.
+It sends this list in intervals to each of the service using the `UpdateInstances` rpc call.
+Both `callbacker` and `metamorph` run any remaining cleanup procedures.

 The K8s-Watcher can be started as follows